 Is there an easy way to do this?

-RE: How difficult is it to Extricate a Specific Project and port it into a Separate Redmine Instance(Install)? - Added by Thomas Lecavelier over 9 years ago
+RE: How difficult is it to Extricate a Specific Project and port it into a Separate Redmine Instance(Install)? - Added by Thomas Lecavelier about 10 years ago

 Happy to see that you still are pleased with your redmine :)

 Extraction is somewhat like a migration, but in the other way.
 Redmine is using ActiveRecord, which is an ORM: since a project is the "root" of the issues, news, etc. it's possible to extract every data "around" project X, and only these datas.

 The only problem is to know what datas have to be extracted, and more precisely: in which order.
 Indeed, ORM maps to a relationnal database, so we have to extract in the precise opposite order we'll have to reinject datas in the targeted redmine.
 The possible problem is to have a too big bunch of datas to migrate, so we can't let it in RAM and we have to use an intermediate format (yml?) to store datas before reinject them.
 So to conclude: